 - Refreshments perk up tired visitors and encourage them to spend more time on your stand.

 Most exhibitors aim to make introductory contacts, rather than closing sales on the spot.

 - A visitor should be left to browse for a short while before they are approached.

 - Employees must not hide at the back of the stand chatting among themselves.

-- Ask whether they use your kind of product and what their interest is in your stand.
+- Ask whether they use your product and what their interest is in your stand.

-- Ask what their roles are in their organisations and what their businesses do.
+- Ask what their role in their organisation is and what their businesses do.
 Find out whether the visitor has purchasing power or influence.

 Stress the benefits of your product or service

 - If a visitor is a potential customer, you must create enough interest to pave the way for a follow-up meeting or call.